 As on the Nakehechi route where you follow the numbered signposts, on this trail you instead follow Kannon Buddhist images commencing at number 1.
 There are 33 stone Kannon Buddhist images (the final three are off the trail) representing 33 temples dedicated to Kannon found throughout the Kansai region.

-You ascend quite quickly out of the village and into the forest and you will enjoy brilliant views over the surrounding mountains today.
+You ascend quite quickly out of the village and into the forest where you will enjoy brilliant views over the surrounding mountains today.
 The highpoint of the trail is at 1114m at the Hatenashi-toge pass. care needs to be taken when descending the paths here as the trail becomes narrower and steeper in parts.
-The trail climbs up and down passing various viewpoints before coming to the valley where there are beautiful views looking out over the Kumanogawa river and descending to reach Totsukawa.
+The trail climbs up and down passing various viewpoints before coming to the valley where there are beautiful views looking out over the Kumanogawa river and descending to reach the village of Totsukawa Onsen.

 Meals: B L D